biopharmaai/AIAgents4Pharma/docs/index.md

 [More on running multiple agents simultaneously](https://github.com/VirtualPatientEngine/AIAgents4Pharma/blob/main/aiagents4pharma/talk2aiagents4pharma/install.md#to-run-multiple-agents-simultaneously)

+📝 By default, `talk2knowledgegraphs` includes a small subset of the PrimeKG knowledge graph, allowing users to start interacting with it out of the box.
+To switch to a different knowledge graph or use your own, refer to the [deployment guide](https://virtualpatientengine.github.io/AIAgents4Pharma/talk2knowledgegraphs/deployment/).

 #### Option 2: git (for developers and contributors)

 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?tomlFilePath=https%3A%2F%2Fraw.githubusercontent.com%2FVirtualPatientEngine%2FAIAgents4Pharma%2Frefs%2Fheads%2Fmain%2Fpyproject.toml)